andresilva8624/Note-Taker/README.md

 ## Credits

-Thank you to [Sabrina Hanson](https://www.github.com/sabhanson) for helping me with this assignment
+Thank you to [Sabrina Hanson](https://www.github.com/sabhanson), our instructor Diarmuid and all the TA's for helping me with this assignment

 ## License